city_hall

 Connect Downtown: Arlington Street

-Arlington Street is being repaved this fall.
-We have the opportunity to make it safer for all users, improve accessibility, and create a new, low-stress bicycle connection between the Back Bay and South End.
+We are repaving Arlington Street and taking the opportunity to make it safer for all users, improve accessibility, and create a new, low-stress bicycle connection between the Back Bay and South End.

 Our goals for Arlington Street